Minnesota GOP lawmaker's video touts $25 insulin at Walmart

 ST. PAUL, Minn.
 (AP) — A conservative Republican lawmaker has come under criticism for promoting a cheaper form of insulin, while legislators debate whether and how Minnesota should help diabetics with the high cost of newer insulin products.

-Rep. Jeremy Munson, of Lake Crystal, who represents a large portion of Waseca County, on Friday posted a Facebook video showing him walking into a Walmart and buying a vial of the cheaper, older form of insulin for $24.88.
+Rep. Jeremy Munson, of Lake Crystal, on Friday posted a Facebook video showing him walking into a Walmart and buying a vial of the cheaper, older form of insulin for $24.88.

 “I hear testimony about people rationing their insulin,” Munson says in the video that has been viewed thousands of times.
 “That shouldn’t need to happen when there’s affordable options out there.”